ufrgs-networks-group/sdn/README.md

-sdn
-===

 Comprehensive list of information about Software-Defined Networking.

-A survey conducted by Computer Networks Group of Institute of Informatics of the Federal University of Rio Grande do Sul (UFRGS).
+A survey conducted by <a href="http://networks.inf.ufrgs.br" alt="Computer Networks Group"> Computer Networks Group</a> of <a href="http://www.inf.ufrgs.br" alt="Institute of Informatics"> Institute of Informatics</a> of the <a href="http://www.ufrgs.br" alt="Federal University of Rio Grande do Sul">Federal University of Rio Grande do Sul (UFRGS)</a>.